pypyr/pypyr-aws/README.rst

     :align: left

 *pypyr*
   pronounce how you like, but I generally say *piper* as in "piping down the valleys wild"

+*the pypyr aws plug-in*
-Run anything on the aws.
-The easiest way to invoke the aws api.
+  Run anything on aws.
+No really, anything.
+If the aws api supports it, the pypyr aws plug-in supports it.

-Send messages to `slack <https://slack.com/>`__ from pypyr.
-This is useful for sending notifications on success or failure conditions in your pipelines.
-Or for sending a message just because you can.
+  It's a pretty easy way of invoking the aws api as a step in a series of steps.
+  Why use this when you could just use the aws-cli instead?
+The aws cli is all kinds of awesome, but I find more often than not it's not just one or two aws *ad hoc* cli or aws api methods you have to execute, but especially when automating and scriting you actually need to run a sequence of commands, where the output of a previous command influences what you pass to the next command.

+  Sure, you can bash it up, and I do that too, but running it as a pipeline via pypyr has actually made my life quite a bit easier in terms of not having to deal with conditionals, error traps and ibput validation.

 `pypyr <https://github.com/pypyr/pypyr-cli>`__ is a command line interface to run pipelines defined in yaml.